"In the end… you really did bring me to Japan."

 Fuyuki would soon become a battlefield.

-And although I had no issue taking part in it…
+And although I had no issue participating in it…

-I couldn't simply leave them in the middle of a war zone.
+I couldn't just leave them in the middle of a war zone.

 So I made a decision.

-"Girls, we're going to travel for a while."
+"Girls, we're going on a trip for a while."

-I said, looking at all of them gathered in the living room.
+I said, watching them gathered in the living room.

 Sakura was the first to react.

 "Eh?
-A trip?!"
-Her eyes lit up instantly.
+A trip!?"
+Her eyes lit up immediately.

 Fujino tilted her head slightly.